haleyrp1803/Black-Eyed-Peas/README.md

        banner="https://upload.wikimedia.org/wikipedia/commons/d/d0/BlackEyedPeas.JPG"
        license="CC BY-SA 3.0 Toby Hudson via Wikimedia Commons" title="Black-Eyed Peas: Our Unfailing Friend"
-       author="Emily Kamm, Sarah Mallory, Haley Price, Christina Hourigan" layout="vertical">
+       author="Sarah Mallory, Emily Kamm, Haley Price, and Christina Hourigan" layout="vertical">

 ## Black-eyed Peas

 Black-eyed peas or cowpeas (_Vigna unguiculata_ L. Walp) are both an ancient crop and a food of the future.
-Also known as crowder pea, caupi, southern pea, alubia carilla, neibe and frijole, as well as chowlee in India, gubgub in the West Indies and akkerboon in South Africa; its many names reflect its worldwide appeal.
+Also known as crowder pea, caupi, southern pea, alubia carilla, neibe and frijole, as well as chowlee in India, gubgub in the West Indies and akkerboon in South Africa;[^ref1] its many names reflect its worldwide appeal.
 These nourishing, protein-rich, easily-grown <span eid="Q145909"> legumes </span> are closely related to mung beans, adzuki beans and bambara groundnuts.
 <param ve-image
        label="Black-eyed peas are small distinctive white beans" description="Hands holding small white beans known as black-eyed peas"